 - At historical monuments — Especially at Great Zimbabwe and Heroes’ Acre in Harare.

 - On crafts and markets — Many local artists use the flag’s colors in paintings, beaded jewelry, and textiles.
+Bring home a piece of Zimbabwe in a lightweight backpack like this one which can comfortably store souvenirs purchased from local artists.

 🌟 Pro Tip: Ask vendors about their flag-themed items — many have personal stories behind their designs.